ZacDSmith/Discord-bot/README.md

     !sell {item:str} allows you to sell an item for currency !inv lets you check your inv for items you've purchased

 chatbot.py

     !chat {prompt:str} response to a prompt entered by the user.

 imageai.py

     !image {prompt:str} generates a image using prompt entered by the user.

+ticket.py

+    !test sets up channel to host the embed for the ticket back The ticket button opens a ticket that only the admins and user can access.